 HIV Public Health Team

 - Provides advice to clinicians and people with HIV regarding referral pathways into HIV care and ongoing management.

 - Assists clinicians with confidential HIV contact tracing where requested/required.

 - Provides advice to clinicians to assist them to manage people with HIV whose behaviours may place others at risk of contracting HIV.

 Laboratory notification of HIV is required under section 72 of the Public Health Act 2005.
 Under section 75 of the Public Health Act 2005, the Chief Executive or Executive Director of Communicable Diseases Branch as delegate, can request further information from the diagnosing clinician or the clinician providing care to the patient.
 For each laboratory diagnosis of HIV, clinicians are required to complete the HIV enhanced surveillance form and the HIV contact tracing form.
 This information is also required for individuals who have been previously diagnosed interstate or overseas.

 The collection of this epidemiological and surveillance data allows Queensland Health to provide practical information on trends in HIV transmission and assists with HIV prevention planning and delivery of appropriate health services.
 Clinicians may ask the HIV Public Health Team for assistance with HIV contact tracing.

 The HIV Public Health Team is available to provide advice to clinicians regarding the management of the very small number of people living with HIV who place others at risk of HIV transmission without disclosure and informed consent.
-This advice is provided in accordance with the Guideline for the management of people living with HIV who place others at risk of HIV.
+This advice is provided in accordance with the Guideline for the management of people with HIV whose behaviours may place others at risk of HIV.

 HIV enhanced surveillance notification forms